Student Life and Services

 Students can take advantage of a number of social and educational opportunities as well as leadership positions when living at Rivier, and each student is encouraged to become an active member of the residence hall community by participating in programs and activities.
 Living in University residence halls is a privilege and not a right guaranteed by enrollment at Rivier University.
 Accordingly, the University may decide not to offer a residence hall agreement to a student when in its sole discretion it would not be in the best interest of the University to do so.
 The University shall not be obligated to provide students with reasons for such decisions.

-The bookstore is your one-stop destination for Rivier merchandise, school supplies, dorm supplies, graduation gear and of course textbooks.
+The bookstore is your one-stop destination for Rivier merchandise, school supplies, residence hall supplies, graduation gear and of course textbooks.
 Shop for anything in our store online 24/7 at www.Riviershop.com.
-Our website also has updated bookstore news and store hours.
+The website also has updated bookstore news and store hours.
 Acceptable forms of payment in store are cash, credit cards, checks, campus cards (not flexcash), gift cards and financial aid in the store and online we accept credit cards, campus cards, and gift cards.

 All students must obtain a parking permit for their vehicle(s) in order to park on campus.
 Vehicles that are borrowed or rented must also be registered by obtaining a temporary parking permit.
 Failure to comply with current published guidelines may result with the issuance of a parking citation and/or the loss of the privilege to park a vehicle on campus.
 Parking permits expire each year on August 31st.
 Parking permits are available from the Public Safety Office or the Director of Public Safety’s Office located in the Dion Center on the main floor.